Family values

 Family values, sometimes referred to as familial values, are traditional or cultural values that pertain to the family's structure, function, roles, beliefs, attitudes, and ideals.
+Additionally, the concept of family values may be understood as a reflection of the degree to which familial relationships are valued within an individual's life.

-In the social sciences and U.S. political discourse, the conventional term "traditional family" describes an imagined nuclear family—a child-rearing environment composed of a breadwinning father, a homemaking mother, and their nominally biological children.
-A family deviating from this model is considered a nontraditional family.
-However, in most cultures at most times, the extended family model has been most common, not the nuclear family, and the "nuclear family" became the most common form in the U.S. in the 1960s and 1970s.
+In the social sciences and American political discourse, the conventional term "traditional family" describes the nuclear family: a child-rearing environment composed of a leading father, a homemaking mother, and their nominally biological children.
+A family deviating from this model is considered a non-traditional family.

 Definition

 Several online dictionaries define "family values" as the following: